ucsd-ml-arts/ml-art-final-ohjay/README.md

 - You can download a pre-trained 3D-GAN model according to the instructions in [the repo](https://github.com/in-pursuit-of-beauty/3dgan-release).
 - You can download a pre-trained MSG-GAN model from [this link](TODO).
   - This is the model which is used for generating artistic mesh textures.
 It was trained for 730 epochs on a dataset of Van Gogh paintings.
+I think it could stand to be trained for more.
   - Speaking of which, you can download and preprocess the Van Gogh dataset from [The Met Collection](https://www.metmuseum.org/art/collection) according to the instructions in the [stylization usage section](#3-mesh-stylization).
 - You can download a pre-trained scene layout model from [this link](TODO).
   - This is the convolutional VAE model which is used to generate layout sampling maps.
 It was trained for X epochs on the RESISC45 satellite imagery dataset.